 - When asked what should this policy do, ensure that Inspect Files is selected.

-Make sure the "Intelligent Proxy" is enabled, which it is by default.
-Although not required and not default, we do recommend enabling SSL decryption.
+Make sure that the intelligent proxy is enabled.
+Although not required, we recommend enabling SSL decryption.
 Adding SSL decryption allows for both types of traffic (secure and insecure) to be proxied and for those files to be inspected.
 A test scenario with SSL enabled is below.